bkesterJP/content-ops-starter-jp2/content/pages/index.md

         tagline: ''
         subtitle: IoT
         text: >
-          SaaS & wireless sensors to know when concrete is cured.
+          SaaS & wireless sensors to know when concrete is cured, saving construction teams days and weeks waiting for physical core samples to get tested at remote labs.
 Adopted by scores of the world's largest general contractors.

           Acquired by HILTI.